No, you won’t find a Tyrannosaurus next to the tigers.

 The monkey puzzle is also threatened in the wild, thanks to timber logging, and valued for its nuts, which are edible for both humans and animals.

-FIND THEM: The Zoo has two trees, one on the hill above the grassy lawn and the other near camels and budgies.
+FIND THEM: The Zoo has two trees, one on the hill above the grassy lawn and the other near the budgies.

 Conifers, Cycads and Ferns